Betsson: Ambassadors

-In March 2017, Betsson completed its £26 million acquisition of NetPlay TV's assets, adding Jackpot247, SuperCasino and Vernons to its European gaming multi-brand portfolio.

-In February 2020, Betsson acquired Gaming Innovation Group B2C assets.

-In August 2021, Betsson acquired Inkabet.
-Betsson subsidiary SW Nordic Limited brokered the $25 million deal.
-As part of the deal Betsson agreed to a $4 million performance incentive if Inkabet outperform EBIT targets.

-In August 2021, Betsson acquired 28% of Canadian start-up Slapshot Media Inc, for a purchase price of $2.4 million.
+Also in 2022, Colombian footballer Mario Alberto Yepes became a Betsson brand ambassador in Latin America.
+He was joined by compatriot Nicole Regnier later in the year.

+In 2023, AS Roma legend Francesco Totti became a Bettson ambassador.
+In 2024, Betsson announced Zé Roberto, the Brazilian footballer, and Paolo Guerrero, Peru's all-time record goalscorer, as ambassadors.

 Awards and social impact

 Betsson won the ESG Strategy of the Year, Customer Service Operator of the Year, and Sports Betting Operator of the Year (silver) at the 2024 eGaming Review (ECR) awards in London.
 A number of the awards have been won for consecutive years.
 Betsson also won the Casino Operator of the Year, Leader of the Award (for Andrea Rossi), and Marketing Campaign of the Year awards at the SBC Awards Latinoamerica 2023.
 In 2024, the company again won Leader of the Year and Sportsbook Operator of the Year.
 At the iGaming Idol Awards 2023, the company won the Casino Operator Idol of the Year and Sportsbook Operator Idol of the Year titles.

 Betsson is a supporter of the UN Global Compact initiative for ethical corporate practices.
 The company reports that its board of directors is 43% women and 25% of its executive management level is women with over 80% of employees stating that they believe they have equal opportunities at the company regardless of background.